mavas/tensorflow-certificate/README.md

-# My Unofficial TensorFlow certification guide 2022
+# Unofficial TensorFlow certification guide 2022

 ## About this repository

-This repository is just for **my** job-seeking purposes; it's made **ONLY** with the intent of impressing potential employers during my job-hunting this January 2022.
+This repository is just for job-seeking purposes; it's made only for recruitors during my job-hunting this January 2022.

 With that being said, an employer might care about exactly 2 pieces of value in regards to the items in this repository (there's only 2 kinds: this README.md file, and scientific notebook files):
 1. recent and practical TensorFlow-specific work as exemplified by each of the Python notebooks found in this repository, and